thephez/backup-readme/platform/markdown/reference-dapi-endpoints-platform-endpoints.md

 [block:callout]
 {
   "type": "info",
-  "body": "Since Dash Platform 0.18.0, `broadcastStateTransition` returns once the state transition has been accepted into the mempool instead of waiting until it is confirmed. \n\n**Note:** The [`waitForStateTransitionResult` endpoint](#waitforstatetransitionresult) should be used in conjunction with this one for instances where proof of block confirmation is required.", "title": "Updated in Dash Platform 0.18.0"
+  "body": "**Note:** The [`waitForStateTransitionResult` endpoint](#waitforstatetransitionresult) should be used in conjunction with this one for instances where proof of block confirmation is required.", "title": ""
 }
 [/block]
 Broadcasts a [state transition](explanation-platform-protocol-state-transition) to the platform via DAPI to make a change to layer 2 data.
+Since Dash Platform 0.18.0, `broadcastStateTransition` returns once the state transition has been accepted into the mempool instead of waiting until it is confirmed.

 **Returns**: Nothing or error
 **Parameters**: